 For Americans living abroad, the rules for US taxes can be overwhelming and confusing.
 Even worse, if you fail to file correctly, it can result in significant penalties or even legal repercussions.

 Nonetheless, when strategically prepared and filed correctly, there are huge benefits designed specifically for US expats.

 We created this Guide to US Expat Taxes to explain taxation for US citizens abroad.
 It includes 2020 tax rates, filing thresholds, exclusion amounts, and more.
 We also updated it with the latest deadline extensions due to the coronavirus.

-If you have additional questions or to get started on your taxes, you can schedule a free consultation with us.
+If you have additional questions or to get started on your taxes, you can schedule a consultation with us.

 Americans living abroad must file a US tax return if they meet certain income thresholds

 Even when living abroad and even if they don’t owe any tax, US citizens and Green Card holders must file a US tax return if they meet the filing thresholds.
 This also applies to Digital Nomads.

 |Single (under age 65)||$12,200|

 |Head of household (under age 65)||$18,350|